 Some people have a knack for seeing treasure where others may only see trash.
 I like to think I am one of those people, although my adventures are usually limited to a thrift store or yard sale.
 When I am evaluating whether or not I need to rescue yet another piece of furniture, I am usually evaluating its bones — because this will tell the story of how well the piece will ware over time.
 Joe Gallagher has a similar view when looking at a building.
-His primary responsibility with the El Moore project is making sure that the building performs according to its sustainability goals. joe-and-jason Joe has been working in construction since taking a temporary landscaping job in college while he was studying anthropology and archaeology (handy, I think, when working with historic buildings).
+His primary responsibility with the El Moore project is making sure that the building performs according to its sustainability goals.
+Joe has been working in construction since taking a temporary landscaping job in college while he was studying anthropology and archaeology (handy, I think, when working with historic buildings).
 Having had a long career in residential construction until the bottom fell out of the luxury home industry, Joe now finds himself working on the El Moore, which he described (and I think we all can agree) as “non-typical construction.”
 A lot is happening behind the beautiful facade of the El Moore –let’s dig into Joe’s perspective and see what we learn.

 1. What do you appreciate most about the project and the process of it coming together?
 It is challenging and rewarding to take historic buildings and bring them up to sustainable levels.
 To take a building such as the El Moore and not just make it livable but to maintain its character while making it sustainable – that is rewarding.
 Also, taking into account how the El Moore and surrounding properties are tied into the community is atypical for construction projects, but I think makes for a more successful project.
 Typically most developers are focused solely on profits – it is nice to make the link between the people who live in the neighborhood outside of the El Moore walls.